 - Analyze and track performance.

 The Google Grant isn’t your traditional grant where there is only a limited amount of money to allocate.
-In fact, any nonprofit that is eligible and complies with Google guidelines can use this grant!
+In fact, any nonprofit that meets Google’s eligibility requirements and complies with the ongoing guidelines can use this grant!

 Google for Nonprofits